random-satyajit/VCAP/README.md

 ## 🔧 Advanced Configuration

-As you become more comfortable with Katana, you'll want to fine-tune your configurations for better accuracy and reliability.
+As you become more comfortable with VCAP, you'll want to fine-tune your configurations for better accuracy and reliability.
 Advanced configuration options give you precise control over how the system behaves in different scenarios.

 ### Text Matching Strategies